-Hospital study finds connection between dementia, delirium and declining healthSeptember 16th, 2013 in Health /
+Hospital study finds connection between dementia, delirium and declining healthSeptember 16, 2013 in Medicine & Health / Health

 More than half of all patients with pre-existing dementia will experience delirium while hospitalized.
 Failing to detect and treat their delirium early leads to a faster decline of both their physical and mental health, according to health researchers.

 "This study is important, as delirium is often overlooked and minimized in the hospital setting, especially in persons with dementia," said Donna M. Fick, Distinguished Professor of Nursing at Penn State and principal investigator for this study.
 "And it illustrates that delirium is deadly, costly and impacts patient functioning."

 The researchers followed 139 hospitalized adults, ages 65 and older, with dementia and found that the patients who developed delirium had a 25 percent chance of dying within 30 days, as reported in the current issue of the Journal of Hospital Medicine.

 Dementia is an irreversible, progressive condition that affects cognitive and physical function.
 Symptoms usually occur over months to years and can include memory loss, inability to solve simple problems, difficulties with language and thinking, personality and behavior changes and other mental problems.

 Delirium, on the other hand, is a reversible cognitive condition that comes on quickly and if caught and treated early can be resolved.
 Many of the symptoms of delirium may appear similar to dementia, but signs such as marked inattention and sleepiness or hyperactivity can help differentiate delirium from dementia.